You can't say you've seen Athens unless you have visited this amazing museum!

 From the largest volcanic eruption mankind has witnessed in the 17th cent.
-BC., which probably gave rise to the Lost Atlantis.
+BC., which probably gave rise to the Lost Atlantis story.

 The word's earliest analogue computer used to predict astronomical positions and eclipses for calendar and astrological purposes and was made in the 2nd cent.
 BC.

-This brilliant collection demonstrates the evolution of the Greek sculptures that influenced western art, with some of the world's few surviving ancient bronze statues.
+This brilliant collection demonstrates the evolution of the Greek sculptures that influenced western art, with some of the world's few surviving bronze statues.

-Typical as well as unexpected articacts from several periods and regions of Greece create the most stunning collection anyone could see in Greece.
+Typical as well as unexpected vases and figurines from several periods and regions of Greece create the most stunning collection anyone could see in Greece.